NAS QNAP REXP-1000 Pro Data Recovery in Home Conditions: Key Features

 It is always recommended to keep your device's firmware up to date to ensure optimal performance and security.
 However, if you still decide to proceed with a firmware rollback or downgrade, it is crucial to back up all your data before making any changes.
 This way, if any issues arise during the process, you can restore your data from the backup to minimize the risk of data loss.

-Although NAS REXP-1000 Pro can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS REXP-1000 Pro can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view